swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-14-reproduce-the-ml-experiment-with-dvc.md

 files.

-Replace all the actual content of the gitignore file with the following to remove your experiment data.
+Replace all the actual content of the gitignore file with the following to remove the remaining custom rules.
 The required files to be ignored will then be added by DVC:

 ```sh title=".gitignore"
 ## Python